DPRL/min/pen_entry/Documentation.md

 ## Segments Types
 * * *
-m<sub>in</sub> currently supports three kinds of input objects.
+min currently supports three kinds of input objects.
 There are PenStroke, Images, TeX\_Input.
 TeX\_Input is the class that supports the typing input medium, and these objects are discussed in detail below: